Assessment and Reporting

 • to guide future development.

-• Formal reporting procedures occur at the end of the following terms:
+• Formal reporting procedures occur at the end of:

 Term 2 (Semester 1) - Written report with parent and teacher interview.